mattihicks/matthewmatthew/_posts/2018-03-13-remembering-stillness.markdown

 <br/>

 A dear friend and former Trader Joe's colleague was [brutally murdered](http://q13fox.com/2018/03/14/woman-found-murdered-inside-wallingford-home-described-as-a-glue-of-the-neigbhorhood/) in her home last Sunday.
 Lita was not only one of the kindest people one would ever meet, but she was also a fighter for social justice and equality.
-She was a community builder, an advocate, and a dear friend to all who knew her.

 The fact that she died is one thing, but the brutal way in which she died begs me to ask: why her?
 Why would anyone want to do such a violent act towards another human being, much less Lita?